Hearing Conservation

 Engineering controls include:

-Placing a barrier between the noise source and employee(s), such as sound walls or curtains
+Placing a shield or barrier between the noise source and employee(s)

 Administrative Controls